resquebundle/resque/README.markdown

 Set `worker: root_dir:` in case job fails to run when worker systems are hosted on separate server/dir from the system creating the queue.
 When running multiple configured apps for multiple workers, all apps must be able to access by the same root_dir defined in `worker: root_dir`.

-### Optional, configure lazy loading

-This bundle is prepared for lazy loading in order to make a connection to redis only when its really used.
-Symfony2 supports that starting with 2.3.
-To make it work an additional step needs to be done.
-You need to install a proxy manager to your Symfony2 project.
-The full documentation for adding the proxy manager can be found in [Symfony2's Lazy Service documentation](http://symfony.com/doc/current/components/dependency_injection/lazy_services.html).

 ## Creating a Job

 A job is a subclass of the `ResqueBundle\Resque\Job` class.
 You also can use the `Mpclarkson\Resque\ContainerAwareJob` if you need to leverage the container during job execution.